GaryStimson/CodeGPT/DESCRIPTION.md

 <!-- Plugin description -->

-CodeGPT is an AI-powered code assistant designed to help you with various programming activities.
+GizmoGPT is fork of CodeGPT an AI-powered code assistant designed to help you with various programming activities and Labvantage knowledgebase.
-It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.

-## Code Assistant <sup><small>(new)</small></sup>
+## Code Assistant <sup><small>(new)</small></supz>

 Get multi-line edits based on your recent activity, open files and previous chat interactions.

-CodeGPT is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.
+GizmoGPT is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.

-Learn more in our recent [blog post](https://codegpt.ee/blog/introducing-code-assistant).

-## Highly Configurable

-Access top-tier language models (LLMs) with your own API key or use privately hosted models within your corporate network.

-- **Cloud Providers & Custom Setups:** Integrate top-tier models from OpenAI, Anthropic, Azure, Mistral, or use self-hosted models for offline use.
-- **Bring Your Own Key:** Connect with your preferred provider using your API key.
-- **Custom Setup:** Integrate privately hosted models with OpenAI API-compatible configuration.

-## Build Your Own Local AI Assistant

-CodeGPT is the leading open-source extension for connecting your locally running LLM with JetBrains IDEs.
-Enjoy full AI assistance without sending data externally or needing an internet connection.

-- **Ollama Integration:** Automatically detect and utilize Ollama-managed models.
-- **GGUF Support:** Easily connect custom models.
-- **LLaMA C/C++ Integration:** Run various open-source LLMs without third-party software.

 ## Core Features

-CodeGPT offers a wide range of features to enhance your development experience:
+GizmoGPT offers a wide range of features to enhance your development experience:

 ### Chat